All my problems are meaningless,

 A Larger Brokenness

 Here’s the hardest part: Not only is the character broken–so is the society.
-Gabor Mate has written about “the myth of normal.”
+Gabor Maté has written about “the myth of normal.”
 We are raised to think that society is “normal,” that is, functional and fair.
 But it’s not.
 It’s a hot mess of trauma: inequality, abuse, ill health, neglect, blame and self-blame, addiction, distraction.
 When we accept the values of modern society, we set ourselves up for a fall.

-Mate lists a number of basic needs:
+Maté lists a number of basic needs:

-• autonomy: a sense of control in one’s life; – mastery or competence;
+- Autonomy: a sense of control in one’s life; – mastery or competence.

-• genuine self-esteem, not dependent on achievement, attainment, acquisition, or valuation by others;
+- Genuine self-esteem, not dependent on achievement, attainment, acquisition, or valuation by others.

-• trust: a sense of having the personal and social resources needed to sustain one through life;
+- Trust: a sense of having the personal and social resources needed to sustain one through life.

-• purpose, meaning, transcendence: knowing oneself as part of something larger than isolated, self-centered concerns, whether that something is overtly spiritual or simply universal/humanistic, or, given our evolutionary origins, Nature.
+- Purpose, meaning, transcendence: knowing oneself as part of something larger than isolated, self-centered concerns, whether that something is overtly spiritual or simply universal/humanistic, or, given our evolutionary origins, Nature.

 The story lies in the struggle to realize some of these needs in the face of an often-brutal or indifferent environment.